mikesizz/lookingglass/README.md

 ###_Use:

-* Create a container that you would like to hold your images, giving it an ID of your choosing.
+* Create a container that you would like to hold your images.
 Your selected images will fill this container making it your "lookingglass area".
 ```html
 <div id="my-container">
 </div>
 ```
 * Create 2 divs inside your container and name them lg-top-image and lg-bottom-image.
+Alternatively, you can provide your own top and bottom image selectors with lookingglass' customization options, which are detailed in the next section.
 ```html
 <div id="my-container">
 	<div id="lg-top-image"></div> <!-- The image you see on the page -->